mwanakijiji/rrlfe/docs/tutorial_apply.rst

 Take a list of unnormalized empirical spectra, normalize them, and write out.
 Here, _read directories are those where data already exists and is being read in, and _write is where the module writes something to.
 Make sure these directories already exist before running the pipeline.

+Note that the list of input spectra includes file basenames, and a few empty columns which do not come into play here (they define some metadata for *generating* a new calibration).

+:download:`Here <src/sdss_single_epoch_chopped_3911_to_4950/spec-0266-51630-0197g001.dat>` is also an example of a spectrum input file from that list.
+It includes formatting which the pipeline is looking for: three whitespace-delimited columns of wavelength (in anglstroms), flux (arbitrary) and flux noise.

 .. code-block:: python